-- iv) All actions that cannot be simulated should be mentally visualized and verbalized to the team.
+- c) Simulate, as completely as is possible, each step in the treatment algorithm.
+Perfect practice makes perfect.
+For example, if the checklist requires a call to 911, the person responsible for the call should verbally simulate making the call by saying what he/she would actually say during a real call to 911.
+If the checklist calls for the administration of a drug, that drug should be located in the drug kit, and brought to the location of the simulation.
+All appropriate crosschecks (e.g., labels, names, amounts, etc.) should be accomplished.
+If the checklist calls for the opening of an airway, the equipment required for this should be located and brought to the location of the drill. - d) All actions that cannot be simulated should be mentally visualized and verbalized to the team.
 Describe, out loud, exactly what you would do and how you would do it.
-Your performance in an actual emergency will never exceed the level of performance in your emergency drills.
-Mistakes made in drills will be made in an actual emergency. - 6) When the drill is complete, conduct a debriefing of the performance observed.
+If you can't "say it" you can't "do it." - e) Your performance in an actual emergency will never exceed the level of performance in your emergency drills.
+Mistakes made in drills will be made in a real emergency. - 8) When the drill is complete, conduct a debriefing of the performance observed.
 Emphasize what must be done differently next time to improve performance.